redshiftrobotics/blueshift_ros/src/blueshift_interface/README.md

 ```
 pnpm install
 ```
-_Note_: All of the following commands including this one need to be run in the `blueshift_interface` directory
+_Note_: All of the following commands including this one need to be run in the `src/blueshift_interface` directory

 ### Run the website for development
 ```